Minds in Bloom is excited to present Anne-Marie of Bay Tree Blog, who is giving us a TON of great tips on teaching students with dyslexia.

 - Give credit for graphic organizer use.
 Do you have students with great ideas, but their writing is unclear?
 Show the class how to use graphic organizers.
 If you give credit for thoughtfully filled out graphic organizers, your students will buy in!

 - Use speech-to-text software.
 Make sure handwriting and spelling challenges don’t get in the way of students expressing their ideas.
 Say goodbye to resistance to writing.
 Dragon Dictate is popular.

 - Teach handwriting.
 Research has shown that elementary students who write legibly automatically write longer and better compositions (Graham, Bernginer, Abbott, Abbott, & Whitaker, 1997).

 - Teach spelling.
 Spelling instruction needs to continue through seventh grade, according to researchers (Jushi, Treiman, Carreker, & Moats, 2008).
 Here are some of the best programs for providing explicit, differentiated instruction: Spellography, Spelling Through Patterns, and Words Their Way.

 - Use Ginger.
 Students with dyslexia sometimes can’t effectively use the built-in spell checker because spell checkers are designed for fixing typos.
 Programs like Ginger correct severe spelling mistakes.

 - Help students with persistent letter reversals.
 In my article, What Tigers Can Teach Us About Letter Reversals, I explain why letter reversals happen and how to help students avoid them.
-I also offer a free workbook of activities for eliminating letter reversals on my Teachers Pay Teachers page.
+I also offer a free workbook of activities for eliminating letter reversals in my Teachers Pay Teachers store.